cltl/unkown_script/README.md

-# unkown_script
+# Unknown Script: Impact of Script on Cross-Lingual Transfer
-Code base for the paper Unknown Script: Impact of Script on Cross-Lingual Transfer
+Codebase for the paper Unknown Script: Impact of Script on Cross-Lingual Transfer